A loan move or the Champions League? Why Foden may benefit more from staying at Man City | Goal.com

 Indeed, a win against Atalanta on Tuesday night would almost guarantee City’s place in the knockout stage, meaning Guardiola will likely rotate his squad for the final three games, particularly as they are already trailing Liverpool in this season's Premier League title race.

-Foden, then, could well be lining out at Italy’s iconic San Siro or Dinamo Zagreb’s intimidating Stadion Maksimir before the year is out.
+Foden, then, could well be lining up at Italy’s iconic San Siro or Dinamo Zagreb’s intimidating Stadion Maksimir before the year is out.

 Such experiences would be invaluable and justify his decision to continue his education at City rather than risk stunting his development elsewhere.